The Brain Tumor Segmentation (BraTS) Challenge: Local Synthesis of Healthy Brain Tissue via Inpainting: Challenge Definition

-In the BraTS 2023 Inpainting Challenge, participants need to develop algorithms that synthesize healthy versions of lesioned brain MR images.
-Given an image and masks corresponding to inpainting targets, the task is to infill the masked areas with healthy tissue.
-The challenge exclusively employs T1-scans from the multi-modal BraTS 2022 segmentation challenge.
-This challenge provides a retrospective collection of brain tumor MRI scans acquired from multiple different institutions under standard clinical conditions, but with different equipment and imaging protocols \cite{menze2014multimodal,bakas2017advancing,bakas2018identifying}.
-Additionally, the original BraTS challenges provide multi-class tumor delineations that are approved by expert neuroradiologists.
-These sub-regions are united to a single area of interest and dilated to account for mass effect.
+The challenge operates on data from the \href{https://www.synapse.org/Synapse:syn51156910/wiki/621282}{BraTS lesion segmentation challenges}.
+The tumor segmentation challenges provide retrospective collections of brain tumor \eac{MRI} scans acquired from multiple institutions under standard clinical conditions, but with various equipment and imaging protocols \citep{menze2014multimodal,bakas2017advancing,bakas2018identifying,labella2023asnrmiccai}.
+Additionally, multi-class tumor delineations approved by expert neuroradiologists are available.

+While the lesion segmentation challenges provide multi-modal image data, the inpainting challenge exclusively employs T1 scans.
+The motivation for this is two-fold: First, to reduce the computational barrier for participants; second, to derive algorithms that easily generalize towards other brain pathologies, as a native T1 scan is obtained in \eac{MRI} protocols for most pathologies.

-Following the paradigm of algorithmic evaluation in machine learning, the data included in the BraTS 2023 infill challenge are divided in training, validation, and testing datasets.
-Since there is no healthy ground truth tissue available for the tumor regions, healthy tissue regions need to be employed for training and evaluating the inpainting algorithms.
-As there are numerous options how to define such healthy regions, the process of generating a reasonable training dataset for inpainting is explicitly part of the challenge.
+Following the paradigm of algorithmic evaluation in machine learning, the BraTS inpainting challenge data are divided into training, validation, and testing datasets.
+Since no healthy ground truth tissue is available for the tumor regions, surrogate inpainting masks are generated in the healthy part of the tumor and can be used for training supervised infill algorithms, as well as in the final evaluation.

 To maintain a low barrier to participation, we provide participants with suggestions of healthy regions they can use to train their algorithms on (training set).
-This generation protocol for healthy masks is described in more detail in Section \ref{sec:healthy_region_protocol} and is publicly available.
+This generation protocol for healthy masks is described in more detail in Section \Cref{sec:healthy_region_protocol} and is publicly available.
 Participants are highly encouraged to iterate on it and use it to extend the quality and quantity of their training dataset.
-To enable this process, we provide the original T1 scans for all brains in the training dataset.
-For inference, the algorithms are provided with the inpainting masks and the T1 scans with voided masked areas.
-We apply this voiding, defined as setting voxels to an intensity of zero to avoid revealing target information.
-The testing data are kept hidden from the participants at all times.
-Only for training purposes the full T1 images are provided.
-A more detailed tutorial on an exemplary training and submission pipeline, including dataset handling and generation, will soon be provided at the \href{https://github.com/BraTS-inpainting/2023_challenge}{challenge GitHub page}.
+To enable this process, we provide the original T1 scans for all brains in the training dataset, c.f. \Cref{fig:data_provided}.